ismatfarjana/T1A3_Portfolio/README.md

 # ♦️ **Features**

-✅  W3C validation checkup is done with every pages for browser compatibility and site usability.
+✅  W3C validation checkup is done with every page for browser compatibility and site usability.
  <details>
  <summary> Click to see the W3C validation screenshots! </summary>